Kazama1996/outsta9ram/README.md

 - JWT in HTTP-only cookie to verify the user and protect the backend api.
 - AWS S3 to save the post image and avatar, make this more scalable
 - Redis to cache the data which is often used
-- Docker to containerize the whole app use docker compose
+- Docker to containerize the whole app use docker compose.

 ## 2.Useage